Alex-HuXD/customgrid/README.md

 ##live view at [https://alex-huxd.github.io/customgrid/]

-## Creating a grid and displaying the grid is separated into different views to provide a better view experience for the user when creating a grid with many columns.
+### Creating a grid and displaying the grid is separated into different views.
+### This design decision is made to maximize the display area of the grid, therefore improve the experience for the user when creating a grid with many columns .